-Accidents happen, so even if you are diligent about taking care of your floors, you will no doubt eventually find a scratch or two.
+Accidents happen, so even if you are diligent about taking care of your floors, you will undoubtedly find a scratch or two.
 First, don’t panic; most scratches are fixable using a few different methods.

 Fixing Damage Through the Finish

 There will be those times when you may accidentally chip your floors.
-Should this happen, simply buy some colored wax.
-Look for Mohawk Fills Sticks or color Rite Caulk that will fill the blemish and greatly reduce its appearance.
+Should this happen, buy some colored wax.
+Look for Mohawk Fills Sticks or color Rite Caulk to fill the blemish and greatly reduce its appearance.

 Now, if the damage is fairly significant, you’ll most likely have to replace your board.
 Hopefully, you ordered extra boards for such an occasion.
 If not, take a sample of your flooring to your local home improvement store to find a match.

 Refinishing Your Eucalyptus Floors

 Refinishing your Ambient Eucalyptus floors is the same process as refinishing any hardwood floor, although we would caution against excess sanding, particularly when dealing with floors other than solid Eucalyptus.
 We recommend using an aluminum oxide coating and advise seeking help from a certified flooring specialist if you are unfamiliar with the process of refinishing floors.

 Your Floors from Season to Season

 Like traditional hardwood floors, you can expect your Eucalyptus floors to experience changes depending on the season and your local climate.
 During warm, humid weather (such as in summer months for most of the country), your floor will naturally gain moisture.
 During low periods of humidity, such as in the winter months, your floors will lose moisture.

-These changes, if not remediated, will cause your eucalyptus floors to expand and contract to the point where buckling and gapping may occur.
+If not remediated, these changes will cause your eucalyptus floors to expand and contract to the point where buckling and gapping may occur.
 By using a humidifier during winter months, a dehumidifier during wet summer months, and maintaining a consistent moisture level in your house, you will help keep your floors from warping.

-Engineered eucalyptus flooring works well in areas that are prone to high humidity and wider widths; it’s also known for its full-sawn veneer, capable of multiple refinishes.
+Engineered eucalyptus flooring works well in areas prone to high humidity and wider widths; it’s also known for its full-sawn veneer, capable of multiple refinishes.